-With the wedding take place at a full service resort, simple wedding welcome gifts fit the bill.
-Take home dopp kits, and Christmas plaid koozies were tokens of appreciation complimenting the snacks and goodies.
+With the wedding taking place at a full service resort, simple wedding welcome gifts fit the bill.
+So, take home dopp kits, and Christmas plaid koozies are tokens of appreciation complimenting the snacks and goodies.

 We didn’t want the wedding to feel too “Christmasy”.
 But, we also had to do something fun for the season.
 So, the escort cards for dinner, were actually Christmas ornaments with the names handwritten on them.
 And, these were great take homes for guests’ trees at home, of course.

 You know I love to make sure the exterior of our tents are just as pretty as the inside.
 Because, it’s’ the first thing your guests see, so we have to wow them before they even walk in the door.

 For this tent, we wanted to bring the outside in, so greenery garlands are draped from the ceiling.
 Also, garland covered lanterns, and a greenery trellis wall served as the background focal point for the large tent.